 Elexyfy

-Lexy Silverstein
+Author name: Lexy Silverstein

 According to research from the Environmental Working Group and the NIH, some flame retardants have been connected to hormone disruption, developmental issues, and even cancer in high exposures.
 And while some of the worst offenders have been phased out, others are still very much around—and the regulations haven’t caught up to the science.